nafarinha/cc_w12_d02_hw_themepark/README.md

 ### Polymorphism

 1. `ThemePark` has a method `getAllAllowedFor(Visitor)` which takes a `Visitor` and returns an ArrayList of `IReviewed`
-2. `ThemePark` has a method that can return a string with all reviews, returning a String a little bit like this: `Rollercoster: 4, Dodgems: 8, Park: 2, IceCream: 6, TobaccoStall: 1`
+2. `ThemePark` has a method that can return a string with all reviews, returning a String a little bit like this: `Rollercoaster: 4, Dodgems: 8, Park: 2, IceCream: 6, TobaccoStall: 1`